jonhdo89/EE-P-596-Classifying-Images-of-Synapses/README.md

 Thank you to MICrONS and the Allen Institute.

+# Reproducibility (and more)

-## About the src Folder
+## About the src Folder...

 ### You will find several notebooks:

 #### TeamProjectResnetModelTrain.ipynb
-This notebook trains and saves a ResNet model.
-You can see example training and validation accuracy of the trained model.
+This notebook trains a ResNet model (either ResNet-18 or Resnet-50) on the 2D image datset (either 128x128 or 256x256) and saves the model.
+You can see example training and validation accuracy of the trained model in the notebook.

+For this notebook you can currently find in the /src folder, we trained the network for 30 epochs with a batch size of 32 and an initial learning rate of 0.0005.
+We used the Adam optimizer along with a cross-entropy loss function, which is standard for two-class classification tasks.
+To improve convergence, we applied a cosine annealing learning-rate scheduler with $T_{max} = 30$, which gradually reduces the learning rate over the course of training.
+All training was performed end-to-end using ImageNet-pretrained ResNet backbones, with inputs resized to 256×256 and normalized using ImageNet mean and standard deviation.
+We also applied several data augmentation strategies—including horizontal and vertical flips, small rotations, Gaussian blur, and color jitter—to improve generalization.
+To ensure reproducibility, a fixed random seed of 42 was used for Python, NumPy, and PyTorch.

 #### TeamProjectExtractImages.ipynb
 This notebook utilizes MICrONS tools to extract a dataset of 2D images of excitatory and inhibitory matrix.
 The train, val, and test set all have their unique neurons and synapses to avoid data leakage.
+This notebook took 1+ hour to run.

 #### TeamProjectCNNModelTrain.ipynb
-This notebook trains and saves a custom CNN model.
-You can see example training and validation accuracy of the trained model.
+This notebook trains a custom CNN model (either on 128x128 or 256x256 data) and saves it.
+You can see example training and validation accuracy of the trained model in the notebook.

+For this notebook you can currently find in the /src folder, the custom CNN is trained on 256×256 EM patches, we used a batch size of 32 and trained the model for 30 epochs.
+The learning rate was set to 0.00025, and optimization was performed using the Adam optimizer.
+As with the ResNet experiments, we used cross-entropy loss for the binary excitatory vs. inhibitory classification task.
+No learning-rate scheduler was used for this architecture, allowing the model to train with a fixed learning rate throughout all epochs.
+All reproducibility controls, including setting the random seed, were kept consistent like the ResNet notebook.

 # 3-D Notebooks